ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

   <center><img src="{{ site.baseurl }}/img/tutheader_python.png" alt="Img"></center>
 </div>

 Welcome to this tutorial about doing data analysis with `pandas`.
-If you did the Introductory Python tutorial, you'll rememember we briefly looked at the `pandas` package as a way of quickly loading a .csv file to extract some data.
-This tutorial looks at pandas in some more depth.
+If you did the <a href="https://ourcodingclub.github.io/2018/01/26/python-intro.html" target="_blank">Introductory Python tutorial</a>, you'll rememember we briefly looked at the `pandas` package as a way of quickly loading a .csv file to extract some data.
+This tutorial looks at pandas and matplotlib in some more depth.

 ### Tutorial aims: